-5 Policy Approval and Implementation
+6 Policy and Position Statement Approval and Implementation

-The approval and regular review of position statements and Board policies is the responsibility of the Board, with approval for other policies (referred to as "operational") being delegated to Committees or the Executive.
-Where relevant, an implementation plan will be appended, which is the responsibility of Trust staff.
-All position statements and policies (Board and operational) will note when the document is to be reviewed and by whom.
-Decisions on the publication of policies and position statements will normally be made at the time of approval of the policy or position statement.
+- 6.1 The approval and regular review of position statements and Board policies is the responsibility of the Board, with approval for operational policies being delegated to Committees or the Executive.
+Where relevant, an implementation plan will be appended, which is the responsibility of Trust staff. - 6.2 All position statements and policies (Board and operational) will note when the document is to be reviewed and by whom. - 6.3 Decisions on the publication of Board and operational policies will normally be made at the time of policy approval.
+Position statements are all published on the Trust's website.

-6 Other Bodies
+7 Other Bodies

-6.1 Agreements with Other Bodies
+7.1 Agreements with Other Bodies

-6.1.1 The Trust may from time to time establish working relationships with other bodies.
-Where appropriate these relationships will be documented to set out mutual commitments and responsibilities but will not normally be established as legal partnerships.

-6.1.2 Such agreements will normally include, together with other clauses as appropriate:

-- the nature and purpose of the relationship, - the commitments made by each party including those relating to resources and finance, - any disclaimers about what is not included or intended in the agreement, - any representation by the Trust in the other organisation, e.g., as an observer on their board, - the term of the agreement, - confidentiality agreements between the parties, - the nature and timing of reviews of the agreement, - communications/marketing plan, and - media and publicity

-6.1.3 For each agreement, there will be an annual report back to the Board.

-6.2 Appointments to Other Bodies

-6.2.1 The Trust is on occasion invited to appoint people to serve on the Boards of other bodies, both related to the Trust and external, including agreements as described above.
-Where the Trust accepts an invitation to nominate a representative to such a body, the most appropriate person will be appointed by the Board.

-6.2.2 Directorial appointments to the Trust's Trading Company will be reviewed at the first Board meeting after the AGM each year.

-6.2.3 All Trustees will have the opportunity to volunteer for such positions.

-6.2.4 All those who are appointed to positions must consider, observe, disclose, and manage any conflicts of interest which may arise in consequence.
+- 7.1.1 The Trust may from time to time establish working relationships with other bodies.
+Where appropriate these relationships will be documented to set out mutual commitments and responsibilities but will not normally be established as legal partnerships. - 7.1.2 Such agreements will normally include, together with other clauses as appropriate: - the nature and purpose of the relationship, - the commitments made by each party including those relating to resources and finance, - any disclaimers about what is not included or intended in the agreement, - any representation by the Trust in the other organisation, e.g., as an observer on their board, - the term of the agreement, - confidentiality agreements between the parties, - the nature and timing of reviews of the agreement, - communications/marketing plan, and - media and publicity - 7.1.3 For each agreement, there will be an annual report back to the Board. - 7.2 Appointments to Other Bodies - 7.2.1 The Trust is on occasion invited to appoint people to serve on the Boards of other bodies, both related to the Trust and external, including agreements as described above.
+Where the Trust accepts an invitation to nominate a representative to such a body, the most appropriate person will be appointed by the Board. - 7.2.2 Directorial appointments to the Trust's Trading Company will be reviewed at the first Board meeting after the AGM each year. - 7.2.3 All Trustees will have the opportunity to volunteer for such positions. - 7.2.4 All those who are appointed to positions must consider, observe, disclose, and manage any conflicts of interest which may arise in consequence.

-6.2.5 In all cases, the period for which the appointment is made and the frequency of reporting to Trustees (normally annually) shall be specified.
-A separate record of such bodies and Trust participation will be kept, recording the following information:

-- name of body, - relationship (if any) to the Trust, - nature of appointment/role (e.g., Trustee, observer, staff member), - name of appointee, date appointed and period of service (with end date), - frequency and nature of reporting to the Trust Board.
+- 7.2.5 In all cases, the period for which the appointment is made and the frequency of reporting to Trustees (normally annually) shall be specified.
+A separate record of such bodies and Trust participation will be kept, recording the following information: - name of body, - relationship (if any) to the Trust, - nature of appointment/role (e.g., Trustee, observer, staff member), - name of appointee, date appointed and period of service (with end date), - frequency and nature of reporting to the Trust Board.